ADAPT - being active with pain

 - Pain less than 3-months

 - Primary addiction problem

-- During the program the clinical psychologist, physiotherapist and nurse have the most contact with participants on a daily basis while the other staff see the participants on an individual basis at different stages of the program.
+- During the program the Clinical Psychologist, Physiotherapist and Nurse will have the most contact with participants on a daily basis.
+The other ADAPT staff see the participants on an individual basis at different stages of the program.

-- The staff meet for two formal reviews of each participant’s progress each week and daily brief meetings are held as necessary.
+- The team meet for two formal reviews of each participant’s progress each week and daily brief meetings are held as necessary.

 ADAPT is more than:

 - An intensive course of exercises (or work conditioning)

 - A way of adjusting to persisting pain